hackolade/docker/Studio/doc/build.md

 docker run --rm --entrypoint cat hackolade:latest /home/hackolade/.hackolade/plugins/<plugin name>/package.json
 ```

-##
+### Unprivileged user

-The image has a pre-created user **hackolade** with UID **1000** and GID **0**.
+The image has a pre-created unprivileged user **hackolade** with UID **1000** and GID **0**.
 You may need to synchronize permissions between container and host system when mounting folders from the host.
 The group **GID** is particularly important in the case the user is dynamically assigned in the container.

 All necessary folders are setup at build time to be read/writable by any user part of the GID group defined at build time.